List of Billboard Hot 100 chart achievements and milestones: Holiday songs

-During November and December beginning some time in the 2010s, these songs have regularly appeared on the Hot 100, generally departing from the chart once the holiday season ends in January.
-More recently, they have reached into the top ten, and in 2019, for only the second time ever on the Hot 100 (the first since 1958), made it to number one.
-This has led to all-time records for dropping off the Hot 100, including from number one, as the songs depart regardless of their final chart positions during the season.
+During November and December beginning in the 2010s, these songs have regularly appeared on the Hot 100, generally departing from the chart once the holiday season ends in January.
+Some of them have reached into the top ten, and in 2019, for only the second time in the Hot 100's history (the first since 1958), made it to number one.
+This led to all-time records for dropping off the Hot 100, including from number one, as the songs depart regardless of their final chart positions during the season.
 Only the highest drop-off position per song is listed and its most recent date if achieved more than once, such as "All I Want for Christmas Is You", which first dropped off the Hot 100 from number one on January 11, 2020, and has done so several times since.